Patient Assistance Program

 • Next Steps:

-• Plan your spending: You also have the option of spreading your prescription costs throughout the plan year by enrolling in the Medicare Prescription Payment Plan (M3P).
-To learn more about this program, click here.
+• Your patient also can spread prescription costs throughout the plan year by enrolling in the Medicare Prescription Payment Plan (M3P).
+More information is available here.

 • Uninsured patients will still have access to Ozempic® through the Patient Assistance Program; however, their total household income must be at or below 200% of the federal poverty level.